SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Usage_based_service.md

 ### Metering Period

 Metering works in monthly cycles, starting on the first day of each month.
-The units above reflect the base credit rates per month, metering is pro-rated per day.
+The units above reflect the base credit rates per month; metering is pro-rated per day.

-**Example**
+Example:

-For March, the number of credits consumed for Connector Services is calculated as the maximum number of concurrent connectors used per day, times the monthly credit rate, divided by 31 days:
+- March 1 through 7, the maximum number of concurrent connectors used each day is 5.
-- March 1 through 7, the maximum number of concurrent connectors used each day was 5.
+- For the rest of the month, the maximum number of concurrent connectors used each day is always 4.

-- The rest of the month, the maximum number of concurrent connectors used each day was always 4.
+The number of credits consumed for Connector Services is calculated as the maximum number of concurrent connectors used per day, times the monthly credit rate, divided by 31 days (for March):

 - Monthly Service Consumption = 5 connectors x 7 days x 8 credits / 31 + 4 connectors x 24 days x 8 credits / 31 days

 ### Cancellation